* Translated by AI

 'Awesome Kim' Kim Ha-seong (31, Atlanta Braves) has finally returned to the big leagues after completing his injury recovery and rehabilitation.
 As a result, a spectacular scene unfolds with four former Kiwoom Heroes players simultaneously active on the Major League Baseball (MLB) stage.

-As of the 12th, Atlanta leads the NL East Division alone with 28 wins and 13 losses, a winning percentage of 0.683, and is considered a strong contender for the division title.
-Kim Ha-seong is expected to immediately secure the team's starting shortstop position upon his return, and his solid defense and unique base-running sense are anticipated to boost the team's upward momentum.
+As of the 12th, Kim Ha-seong's Atlanta leads the NL East Division alone with a record of 28 wins and 13 losses, boasting a winning percentage of 0.683, making them a strong favorite to win the division.
+Kim Ha-seong is expected to immediately secure the team's starting shortstop position, and his solid defense and base-running instincts are anticipated to boost the team's upward momentum.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>